Sacral and Throat Chakras

 Grounding through a Root Chakra Poem

-I wrote this poem spontaneously one day after mediating on the root chakra.
-You can use for a meditation by itself, or as part of a longer meditation that goes through each of the seven main chakras that line up from perineum to the top of the head.
+I wrote this poem spontaneously one day after meditating on the root chakra.
+You can use it for a meditation by itself, or as part of a longer meditation that goes through each of the seven main chakras that line up from perineum to the top of the head.
 The top chakra is fittingly called the Crown and the bottom the Root.

 I am here.

-I have a strong and stable connection to Mother Nature and all the Beauty, Light and Sounds she brings to my life here.
+I have a strong and stable connection to Mother Nature and all the Beauty, Light, and Sounds she brings to my life here.

-Through my Root chakra I am grounded like the roots of a tree deep into the earth, connecting me to all that is alive.
+Through my Root chakra I am grounded like the roots of a tree go deep into the earth, connecting me to all that is alive.

 My energy flows clear through my root and frees my soul-body from the earth, bringing balance and equilibrium to my mind-body.

-As I move through my day, as I come to decisions on which I take action it’s from this grounded place.
+As I move through my day, as I come to decisions on which I take action, it’s from this grounded place.
 I take action without attaching to the outcome.

 My root connection nurtures my system.
 Its non-judgmental fluid heals me as I live inside this body.